zerotier/libzt/docs/zt_sdk_intro.md

 ZeroTier SDK
 ======

+ZeroTier-enabled apps and devices.

-ZeroTier-enabled apps.
-Virtual network access embedded directly into applications and games.
+Secure virtual network access embedded directly into applications, games, and devices.

-## What does it do?

 Imagine starting an instance of your application or game and having it automatically be a member of your virtual network without having to rewrite your networking layer.
+Check out our [Integrations](integrations/) to learn how to integrate this into your application, device, or ecosystem.

-## How is it used?
+## How do I use it?

 There are generally two ways one might want to use the service.